 How old is Mr. PG?

-He was originally built in 1959 and was used as a mannequin at the downtown Mr. Big & Tall shop [probably not true].
+He was originally used as a mannequin at the downtown Mr. Big & Tall shop [probably not true].

 The idea for Mr. PG originated with Harold Moffat in the late 1950’s, who believed Prince George needed a mascot to promote the forest industry and represent the City. – [Source – Exploration Place]